HR-DATA-FABRIC/CLASSIFYING_ANIMAL_SOUNDS-with-MACHINE_LEARNING/README.md

 ## Scalogram-Based Deep Learning Approach

 In the exciting new world of Artificial Intelligence (AI), deep learing-based computer vision (CV) lets computers "see" and classify images.
-But what if could applied CV to "hear"  and classify sounds?
+But what if you could apply CV to "hear"  and classify sounds?

 Imagine trying to identify a bat species just by listening to its sounds.
 For decades, scientists relied on acoustic features like pitch and loudness, calculated by hand, to classify sounds.
 But recently, a new approach has emerged.
 Deep learning-based CV that can automatically classify images of sound called scalograms.